Codecademy Pro: Worth It or Waste of Money?

 2. Real-World Projects

-Projects are a critical part of the learning process, allowing you to put your knowledge into action, build practical skills, and create a portfolio that showcases your abilities.
+Projects are critical to the learning process.
+They allow you to put your knowledge into action, build practical skills, and create a portfolio that showcases your abilities.

 Codecademy Pro includes exclusive, hands-on projects designed to help you apply what you’ve learned in real-world scenarios.